He korero whakarapopoto

 - Kuwait, after Iraq invaded in 1990

-- Afghanistan, supporting the US to fight the Taliban.
+- Afghanistan, helping the US fight the Taliban.